pivotal/docs-tap/install-tap-dependencies-TKG.md

-# Installing cert-manager and contour packages using PackageInstall CR
+# Installing cert-manager and contour packages using Tanzu CLI

-This document describes how to install cert-manager package and contour package from the Tanzu Application Platform package repository using `PackageInstall` CRs
+This document describes how to install cert-manager package and contour package from the Tanzu Application Platform package repository using `tanzu cli` in Tanzu Kubernetes Grid (TKG) and Tanzu Community Edition (TCE) distributions.

 * **cert-manager**:

     1. List version information for the package by running:

         ```
         tanzu package available list cert-manager.tanzu.vmware.com -n tap-install